Researchers

 Professor, School of Public Health and Social Policy, University of Victoria

 Catherine Worthington, Ph.D., is a faculty member and Director of the School of Public Health and Social Policy at the University of Victoria.
 Cathy has a long history of collaboration with HIV communities in conducting community-based and participatory research.
-As a key partner in PAN’s Community-Based Research Program, Cathy is the co-lead (with PAN’s executive director Evin Jones) for the BC Core Team of the CIHR CBR Collaborative and CIHR Centre for REACH and is the academic lead of the Positive Living, Positive Homes community-based research study on HIV and housing in BC.
+As a key partner in PAN’s Community-Based Research Program, Cathy was the co-lead (with PAN’s executive director Evin Jones) for the BC Core Team of the CIHR CBR Collaborative and CIHR Centre for REACH, the academic lead of the Positive Living, Positive Homes community-based research study on HIV and housing in BC, and co-lead of the Making it Work Project.
 To learn more about Cathy, view this Faces of UVic Research video and her presentation titled: Working Together: A Dialogue for Aboriginal and non-Aboriginal Research Partners.

 To learn more about Cathy’s approach to research please read her “5 questions with…” blog post.